 DayBlink Consulting Interview Process

-The entire DayBlink Consulting interview process typically only has two parts:
+The entire DayBlink Consulting interview process typically consists of two pieces:

 - Phone screening

-- Panel interview containing behavioral and fit components
+- Panel interview containing behavioral and case components

 The phone screening will be focused on your interest in management consulting, what you know about DayBlink (you’re already getting started by reading this profile!) and your experience/skills.